SAP/terraform-provider-cloudfoundry/docs/resources/role.md

 ### Required

 - `type` (String) Role type; see [Valid role types](https://v3-apidocs.cloudfoundry.org/version/3.154.0/index.html#valid-role-types)
-- `user` (String) The guid of the cloudfoundry user to assign the role with

 ### Optional

 - `org` (String) The guid of the organization to assign the role to
+- `origin` (String) The identity provider for the UAA user
 - `space` (String) The guid of the space to assign the role to
+- `user` (String) The guid of the cloudfoundry user to assign the role with
+- `username` (String) The username of the cloudfoundry user to assign the role with

 ### Read-Only